wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 One method that has really helped me through designing complex prompt chains is to use UML sequence diagrams.
 One tool I use for this is [app.diagrams.net][DRAW_IO], it has reasonable UML support and has free-form drawing capabilities that can be helpful too.

+Let's dive a little more into some samples of prompt chains and how I would solve them using small prompts and tools.

+### Creating blog content

+One application of a prompt chain that stands out among developers is to write a blog post about a technology topic.
+We'll implement this chain later in the chapter.
+For now, let's explore how to break down the problem of writing a blog post using AI.

+The following diagram shows the structure of the prompt chain for creating blog content [#s](#content-generation-workflow).

+First, we should talk about what it takes to write an article.
+Some people will write a blog post by just starting to write the content and refining it later.
+This could be done with AI too, but my personal preference here is to start with an outline based on online research.

+After finding relevant background information we can generate an outline for the article.
+It should list all the top-level headings for the article that we can refine into more detailed sections later on.

+### Converting code from Python to C#

 ## Building a prompt chain with Semantic Kernel

 ### Overview of the workflow